Merkel to visit site of anti-refugee clashes after criticism

 As Europe struggles with an influx of migrants fleeing war in countries like Syria and Iraq, towns in Germany - the EU's biggest recipient of asylum seekers - have been overwhelmed.

-This year alone, the country expects 800,000 refugees, equivalent to almost 1 percent of the population, and politicians have warned about rising hostility toward foreigners.
+This year alone, the country expects 800,000 refugees, equivalent to almost 1 percent of the population, and politicians have warned about rising hostility towards foreigners.
 Attacks on asylum shelters occur nearly every day.

 On Tuesday, police were investigating a suspected arson attack on a sports hall in the town of Nauen in the eastern state of Brandenburg where some 130 asylum seekers were due to be housed.
 The hall was destroyed overnight but no one was hurt.